sokuenryan/StackTack-App/README.md

     "eslint-plugin-react-refresh": "^0.4.6",
     "vite": "^5.2.0"

-## Upcoming Features
+## Planned Upcoming Features
 # Backend Work
 At the moment all user data gets saved to the local storage.<br>
 ### Note<br>
-***No data input areas are intended for basic info and not for the user create or for the system to generate any sensative or confidential information***
+***No data input areas are intended for basic info and not for the user create or for the system to generate any sensative or confidential information***<br>
 However, backend is needed so that muliple users ***can*** use the application on more than one browser due to the fact that it's client-side only at the moment.
 The app is intended for personal use, but for cleanliness and proficiency for the app a small storage working the non-complex data would make this app both clean of duplication and feel more complete.

 # Contributing
-We welcome contributions from the community!
-Here’s how you can get involved:
+### We welcome contributions from the community!
+Here’s how you can get involved:###

 1. Fork the Repository:
     - Click the "Fork" button on the top-right corner of this repository to create your own copy.